FdezRomero/whimsical-exporter/README.md

 npx whimsical-exporter
 ```

+Or clone the repo and install the dependencies with `npm install`, then run it with `npm start`.

 The interactive tool will ask you for your email, password, and the URL you want to start exporting from, and will save the files with the same structure in a `downloads` folder on your working directory.

 ## License